midcontract/contracts/README.md

 ## Overview
 This repository contains the Smart Contract Project for a comprehensive escrow system designed to handle various types of agreements, including fixed-price, hourly, and milestone-based contracts.
 The system is structured to facilitate secure and transparent transactions between parties, ensuring compliance and trust through programmable escrow logic.

+## Documentation
+For detailed information about the smart contracts, see the [Docs](docs/src/SUMMARY.md).

 ## Key Features
 1. **Versatile Contract Types:** Supports various types of escrow agreements:
    - **Fixed-Price:** For straightforward, one-off payments upon job completion.